General Design Principles¶

 ## [1] "jam" "spam" "and" "spam"

-If the 3rd argument was not specified, a no-match would be represented by a missing value (for consistency with the previous function).
+If the 3rd argument were not specified, a no-match would be represented by a missing value (for consistency with the previous function).

 Also, care is taken so that the “data” or “x